panpf/sketch/docs/wiki/target.md

 ### RemoteViews

-Sketch provides [RemoteViewsTarget] to display images to [RemoteViews], as follows:
+Sketch provides [RemoteViewsTarget] to load images to [RemoteViews], as follows:

 ```kotlin
 val remoteViews =